SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/element.md

 Creating and drawing your element
 - subclass `BlElement`
-- custom drawing is done with `aeFullDrawOn:` method. ae stands for the Alexandrie canvas.
+- custom drawing is done with `aeFullDrawOn:` method.
+Note that 'ae' stands for the Alexandrie canvas.

 You can see the `aeFullDrawOn:`
 ```